 We have a 30 day return policy.
 Tinted paint and wallpaper are an exception.
 They cannot be returned

-Glue paint is a simple and aqueous product that does not contain dangerous solvents, and it is therefore quite safe to paint with.
+Distemper white is a simple and aqueous product that does not contain dangerous solvents, and it is therefore quite safe to paint with.
 It appears full matt, solid white and with a textured whitewashed look.
-Glue-colored surfaces reflect light in a beautiful, soft and velvety way because the color pigments are out in the surface.
-In addition, the glue color's completely steam-open character (Diffusion open), which ensures the best possible moisture balance in walls and ceilings - and thus a better indoor climate.
+Surfaces painted with distemper white reflect light in a beautiful, soft and velvety way because the color pigments are out in the surface.
+In addition, the distemper color's completely water-open character (Diffusion open), which ensures the best possible moisture balance in walls and ceilings - and thus a better indoor climate.

-The glue paint is stirred up with water 1: 1.
+The distemper is stirred up with water 1: 1.
 Pour the right amount of water into the bucket and add the dry mixture little by little while stirring until a lump-free consistency is achieved.

-The glue paint should preferably stand for 24 hours and draw, and then be stirred again before it is applied.
+The distemper should preferably stand for 24 hours and draw, and then be stirred again before it is applied.

 3000g of glue paint is added to 6500g liters of water. (gives 8 liters of finished paint)